 And our approach to nutrition is Holistic.
 Flexible.
 Natural.

 We work mostly with regular people who you wouldn’t categorize as “FIT”.
-And it’s our goal to get them to FIT and healthy.
+And it’s our goal to get them to FIT and healthy for life.

-We have a great family community vibe in our gym, and are kiddy friendly.
+We have a great family community vibe in our gym, and we’re kiddy-friendly.

-We love all of our members, and have been helping the community with health and fitness for going on 9 years now.
+We love all of our members and have been helping the community with health and fitness for the past decade.

-The future of Square One Fitness is to get better at what we do every day, and continue to grow our member base, so we can provide positive impact for our community with their health and fitness for years to come.
+The future of Square One Fitness is to get better at what we do every day and continue to grow our member base, so we can provide a positive impact for our community with their health and fitness for years to come.

-If you’d like to be a part of the SQ1 Family, call me directly to chat about getting started.
+If you’d like to be a part of the SQ1 Family, contact me to discuss getting started.
 I’d love to help you reach your personal health and fitness goals, and welcome you to the SQ1 Fam!